pmarathe25/Project-Vyasa/README.md

   This allows the frontend to split them up and provide definitions for each consituent word in a pop-out bubble.

+- Verbal roots should be prefixed with an exclamation mark, i.e. `!`.
+For example: `!gam`.

 - Pre-verbs must be separated from their roots by dashes, i.e. `-`.
-For example: `ava-gam`.
+For example: `ava-!gam`.

 ### Parts Of Speech